LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 <details>
   <summary><mark><font color=darkred>Error comparison (linear regression)</font></mark></summary>

-The following figure is about the absolute error comparison between the predicted values ​​of `tensorflow` and `rosetta`.
+The following figure is about the absolute error comparison between the predicted values ​​of `TensorFlow` and `Rosetta`.

 ![linear_regression_stat-Y-diff](./_static/tutorials/linear_regression_stat-Y-diff.png)

-The following figure is about the relative error comparison between the predicted values ​​of `tensorflow` and `rosetta`.
+The following figure is about the relative error comparison between the predicted values ​​of `TensorFlow` and `Rosetta`.

 ![linear_regression_stat-Y-diff4](./_static/tutorials/linear_regression_stat-Y-diff4.png)